-Community Centers are not available for reservations on 4th of July, Thanksgiving, Christmas Eve, Christmas Day, New Year's Eve, and News Year's Day.
-In addition, Foley Cultural Center is not available on Memorial Day and Labor Day.
+- 1. Community Centers are not available for reservations on New Years Day, Easter, Thanksgiving, Christmas Eve, and Christmas Day.
+In addition, Foley Cultural Center is not available on Memorial Day, 4th of July, and Labor Day. - 2.
+December 31st is reserved on a first-come, first-served basis only.